vindolin/micropython_websocket_test/README.md

 Multiple windows to the same module can be open and the widgets are synchronized through the websockets.

-The client websocket reconnects after connection loss.
+The client websocket automatically reconnects after connection loss.

 Copy networks.py, wifi.py, color.py and main.py and the subfolder www to your flash filesystem.